Skip to content

 DEIGF-1-Signalweg

-IGF-1 signaling refers to the cascade triggered when insulin-like growth factor 1 binds the IGF-1 receptor, activating parallel PI3K/AKT and MAPK/ERK branches that promote cell growth, proliferation, and protein synthesis while suppressing FOXO-driven stress resistance.
-IGF-1 can also engage insulin/IGF-1R hybrid receptors at lower affinity.
-Reduced IGF-1 signaling extends lifespan in worms, flies, and mice, and lower circulating IGF-1 is observed in some long-lived human cohorts.
-The trade-off between growth/repair benefits and longevity costs remains actively debated.
+IGF-1 signaling is the cascade that fires when insulin-like growth factor 1 binds its receptor in your cells.
+It switches on two parallel branches, PI3K/AKT and MAPK/ERK.
+Together, they promote cell growth, proliferation, and protein synthesis, while suppressing FOXO-driven stress resistance.
+IGF-1 can also bind insulin/IGF-1R hybrid receptors, at lower affinity.
+Turning this signaling down extends lifespan in worms, flies, and mice.
+And lower circulating IGF-1 shows up in some long-lived human groups.
+The trade-off, between the benefits of growth and repair and the costs to longevity, is still actively debated.

 Sources